phillydotnet/HandsOnLabs/2019/06/README.md

     }
 ```

-## Implicitly Scoprd Using Statement
+## Implicitly Scoped Using Statement
 Change Program.cs to be this listing (or comment out irrelevant code):

 ```C#